Skip to content

 6. Your team is adopting AWS CDK to replace raw YAML templates.
 A developer argues that since CDK uses TypeScript, they no longer need to understand CloudFormation concepts like logical IDs, stack rollbacks, or change sets.
 How would you correct this architectural misunderstanding?

 You must correct this misunderstanding by explaining that CDK is not an alternative infrastructure engine, but rather a higher-level abstraction layer that compiles directly down into standard CloudFormation templates.
-When you run cdk deploy, AWS is still executing a CloudFormation stack under the hood, meaning all the fundamental rules of CloudFormation—including resource replacement behaviors, stack state machines, and drift detection—still entirely govern your deployment.
-Furthermore, when deployments fail, AWS returns errors referencing the generated CloudFormation logical IDs and property structures, making it impossible to effectively debug CDK applications without a solid understanding of the underlying CloudFormation engine.
+When you run cdk deploy, AWS is still executing a CloudFormation stack under the hood.
+This means all the fundamental rules of CloudFormation—including resource replacement behaviors, stack state machines, and drift detection—still entirely govern your deployment.
+Furthermore, when deployments fail, AWS returns errors referencing the generated CloudFormation logical IDs and property structures, making it much harder to effectively debug CDK applications without a solid understanding of the underlying CloudFormation engine.

 7. A junior engineer accidentally deletes the CloudFormation stack that manages your production RDS database.
 After the stack deletion successfully completes, you find that the database instance is still running normally and the data is completely intact.
 What specific template configuration prevented a catastrophic data loss, and how does it alter the standard stack lifecycle?